Barrett Foa: Career

 He played his last performance as Frederic in Pirates! an updated version of The Pirates of Penzance, on July 8, 2007, at the Paper Mill Playhouse.
 He played Karel in The Lady In Question, a play by and starring Charles Busch from August 14 through September 2, 2007.

 From March 13 to April 20, 2008, he played Eddie in The Drunken City at Playwrights Horizons.
 He also played Tu-Ping in a workshop presentation of The Nightingale with music by Duncan Sheik and book and lyrics by Steven Sater at the New York Theatre Workshop directed by James Lapine.

 In May 2008, he played Jordy in a workshop of Giant, a new musical with music and lyrics by Michael John LaChiusa and book by Sybille Pearson, based on the Edna Ferber novel and the movie with Rock Hudson, Elizabeth Taylor, and James Dean.

-He had established himself on Broadway, and then took some friends’ advice and moved to Los Angeles in the late 2000s to pursue television work.
+He had established himself on Broadway, and then took some friends' advice and moved to Los Angeles in the late 2000s to pursue television work.
 He soon picked up cameo and supporting roles in Numb3rs, The Closer, and HBO's Entourage.

-From 2009 to 2021, Foa has portrayed Eric Beale, a computer, and technology “wizard” on the military police procedural show about the Naval Criminal Investigative Service, NCIS: Los Angeles.
+From 2009 to 2021, Foa portrayed Eric Beale, a computer, and technology "wizard" on the military police procedural show about the Naval Criminal Investigative Service, NCIS: Los Angeles.
 It was the first spin-off of NCIS, at the time the second most popular show in the country.
-The show is a procedural crime drama, but coupled with a “kind of a workplace comedy going on”.
-He auditioned for an operational psychologist character but the producers wrote the Beale part for him instead.
+The show is a procedural crime drama, but coupled with a "kind of a workplace comedy going on".
+He auditioned for the operational psychologist character Nate Getz but the producers wrote the Beale part for him instead.
 It was his first stable job in his life with a ten-months a year, 9-5p schedule.
 His recurring role in NCIS: Los Angeles was upgraded to a series regular in the middle of the first season after twelve episodes.
 In April 2011 his character, in a series first, switched from his station in the operations center—and his casual surf wear—to do field work including using a gun.
-In May 2021, after the season finale of NCIS: LA, Foa announced that he is letting go from the series after twelve seasons.
+In May 2021, after the 12th season finale of NCIS: LA, Foa announced that he was leaving the series after twelve seasons.